dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_properties_all.rst

     The :ref:`fast-anneal protocol <qpu_annealprotocol_fast>` supports a time granularity of about 0.05% of the anneal time.
 For annealing times of about 10 ns, the granularity is about 5 ps; for anneals of about 20 :math:`\mu s`, it is reduced to around 10 ns.

 Example
 -------

+.. todo:: verify we can enable this test

 .. skip test until SDK>6.7.0 (https://github.com/dwavesystems/dwave-system/pull/503)